 Delhi man with travel history to Thailand, Malaysia tests positive for coronavirus; total cases 31

-A Delhi man with a travel history to Thailand and Malaysia has tested positive for coronavirus, taking the total number of confirmed cases in India to 31, health ministry officials said on Friday.
+A man from Delhi with a travel history to Thailand and Malaysia has tested positive for COVID19, taking the total number of confirmed coronavirus cases in India to 31, health ministry officials said on Friday.
 The latest case is the third in Delhi.

+"One suspected COVID19 case has been confirmed as positive.
+The patient is from Delhi.
+He has a travel history to Thailand and Malaysia.
+He is stable and being monitored.
+The total number of confirmed cases in India now stands at 31," a health ministry official said.
+According to a latest advisory, all international passengers irrespective of their nationality are mandated to undergo a universal medical screening.

+Adequate screening measures have been put in place and nine more airports have been added to the existing 21, bringing the total number to 30 airports where screening of passengers is being carried out.
+A day-long national-level training programme on COVID-19 has also been organised by the Ministry of Health in collaboration with the World Health Organisation (WHO).

 A middle-aged man from Ghaziabad, who tested positive for the virus, is being treated at the Ram Manohar Lohia hospital in the national capital.
 A 24-year-old man from Hyderabad, who has also tested positive for coronavirus, has been isolated.
 Besides, 16 members of a tourist group from Italy and their Indian guide have been found infected by the virus.